La Shawn Ford

-La Shawn K. Ford is an American politician who is a Democratic member of the Illinois House of Representatives, representing the 8th District since 2007.
+La Shawn K. Ford (born February 28, 1972) is an American politician who is a Democratic member of the Illinois House of Representatives, representing the 8th district since 2007.
+The district includes the West Side of Chicago and the suburbs of Oak Park, Berwyn, North Riverside, Forest Park, Proviso Township, Brookfield, La Grange Park, La Grange, and Western Springs.

 Ford was a candidate for Mayor of Chicago in the 2019 election.
+He is currently running for the United States House of Representatives in Illinois's 7th congressional district in the 2026 election.

 Early life, education, and career

-Elected in 2007 to the Illinois House of Representatives representing the 8th District, Rep. Ford is an outspoken advocate for his constituents.
-Rep. Ford is focused on social justice and disparities in employment, education, and the healthcare system.
-He has also worked to increase opportunities for ex-offenders, foster small business development, improve access to affordable housing, expand protections for our veterans, safeguard our environment and address our state’s fiscal health.

 Ford was born in Chicago's Cabrini–Green housing project.
 He grew up in the Austin community of Chicago.
 His family moved to the Austin community when he was two years old.
 Ford never met his father.
 His mother was an unwed teen, and he was adopted by his grandmother at birth.